wordofwarning/wordofwarning.org/current/2020-springsummer/camara/index.md

 *Presented by* STUN *+* Word of Warning

 #### Summary
-A choreographic development, work-in-progress, for live streaming.<br><br>Donning a camouflage of Oreo-filling, Tania explores the masks we wear to put our heads above the parapet in a climate of systemic racism.
+A choreographic development, work-in-progress, for live streaming.<br><br>Donning a camouflage of Oreo-filling, Tania explores the masks we wear to put our heads above the parapet in a climate of systemic racism.<br><br>Please visit our <a href="http://youtube.com/watch?v=m7dDCgaffoI&t=3600s" target="_blank">YouTube channel</a> to re-watch her live stream (starts at 1:00:00)
 <iframe src="http://www.youtube.com/embed/oXtiixsZGYM" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Location